reaktoro/reaktoro/docs/sphinx/thermodynamic-databases.rst

 GEMS Databases
 --------------

-Reaktoro can also use GEMS as a :ref:`thermodynamic plugin<Thermodynamic Plugins>` and take advantage of its databases.
+Reaktoro can also use GEMS as a :ref:`thermodynamic backend<Thermodynamic Backends>` and take advantage of its databases.

 .. todo::